rrooggiieerr/benqprojector.py/README.md

 Python library to control BenQ projectors over the serial interface.

-The same commands should work over a network connection, but I don't own such projector and have not implemented any network functionality.
-Contact me if you have a network connected BenQ projector and like this to work.

 BenQ projectors and flat pannels with a serial port can support one of three protocols.
 This plugin supports projectors which are of the L, P, T, W and X series but probably also others.